 Q. Can Ashwagandha cure depression?

-A. Ashwagandha boosts immunity, brain function, reduces cortisol levels, increases antioxidants and reduces depression.
+A. Ashwagandha boosts immunity, and brain function reduces cortisol levels, increases antioxidants and reduces depression.
 But it can take days to weeks before you begin to notice its effects.

 Q. Is Ashwagandha good for sleep?

-A. Yes, its root extract is a natural compound with sleep-inducing potential, well-tolerated and improves sleep quality.
+A. Yes, its root extract is a natural compound with sleep-inducing potential.

 Q. Can Ashwagandha cure cancer?

-A. Ashwagandha contains anti-cancer properties, induce apoptosis, act as an immunomodulator and increase antioxidant levels.
+A. Ashwagandha contains anti-cancer properties, induces apoptosis, acts as an immunomodulator and increases antioxidant levels.
 Therefore, it can be additional help in cancer treatment.
+Furthermore, it strengthens the immune system that helps fight cancer better.

 Q. Is Ashwagandha good for the thyroid?